Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Design and Construction of the Prototype TPC

-During stable operation, the anode is biased at +1600~V and the gate at -2600~V, and establishes extraction and electroluminescence field in a 5~mm gap.
-The cathode is held at -3248~V, establishing a drift field of 180~V/cm across the 36~mm region between the cathode and the gate.
-A bottom screening electrode located 10~mm below the cathode, biased at -800~V, shields the bottom PMT array.
-This electrode configuration ensures large SEG and long-term operational stability.
+The anode was originally designed to operate at ground potential to suppress gas events.
+During the operation, the maximum stable cathode voltage was found to be around $\mathrm{-3.2~kV}$, beyond which electrical breakdown occurred.
+To achieve adequate SEG and electron extraction efficiency (EEE), a positive high voltage was applied to the anode.
+The gate and anode are biased at $\mathrm{-2600~V}$ and $\mathrm{+1600~V}$ respectively, establishing the extraction and electroluminescence field across a $\mathrm{5~mm}$ gap.
+This extraction field is approximately $\mathrm{4~kV/cm}$ in the liquid.
+The top PMTs operate stably without degradations of performance under this configuration.
+The cathode is held at $\mathrm{-3248~V}$, establishing a drift field of $\mathrm{\sim 180~V/cm}$ across the $\mathrm{36~mm}$ drift region between the cathode and the gate.
+A bottom screening electrode located $\mathrm{10~mm}$ below the cathode, biased at $\mathrm{-800~V}$, shields the bottom PMT array.

-To enhance field uniformity within the drift region, five field-shaping copper rings are concentrically mounted along the outer surface of the PTFE cylinder, spaced evenly along the drift length and connected by a resistive voltage divider chain (\textit{Ohmite MOX200001007FE}, with a resistance of 1~G$\rm{\Omega}$).

-A CAEN N1470 power supply unit is utilized to provide the required high voltage, ensuring precise voltage control and stable operation.
+A \textit{CAEN N1470} power supply unit is utilized to provide the required high voltage, ensuring precise voltage control and stable operation.
 To transmit the high voltage from the high voltage source to the electrodes, an SHV-10 coaxial feedthrough (\textit{MPF A1601-3-CF}) is employed.
-At the atmospheric side, RG086 cables facilitate the connection between the high voltage source and the SHV-10 port on the feedthrough.
+At the atmospheric side, \textit{RG086} cables facilitate the connection between the high voltage source and the SHV-10 port on the feedthrough.
 Inside the cryostat, Kapton-insulated wires are used to link the vacuum side of the feedthrough to the electrode terminals.
-Conductors are extensively insulated using shrink tubing or equivalent materials to minimize the risk of dielectric breakdown.
+Conductors are extensively insulated using shrink tubing to minimize the risk of dielectric breakdown.

-The three-dimensional electrostatic simulation by COMSOL Multiphysics~\cite{comsol} revealed the field distribution with the electrodes configuration, as shown in Fig.~\ref{fig:comsol_field}.
-The compact geometry of the TPC results in tightly arranged copper rings, leading to a non-uniform drift field with electrons drifting along field lines with a radial inward displacement of approximately 0.5 to 1~cm.
-This poses a significant challenge for signal spatial uniformity, which can be mitigated by applying correction methods using NEST simulations that model the charge yield of $^{\mathrm{83m}}$ Kr at different positions within the drift field (see Fig.~\ref{fig:QY}).
-Although the prototype employs this correction approach for position reconstruction, the inherent uncertainties would impact signal extraction in precision measurements.